osg-htc/docs/docs/data/xrootd/install-cms-xcache.md

 |  | `xrootd-renew-proxy.timer` | Trigger daily proxy renewal |

-### Authenticated cache services (optional)
+### CMS Xcache cmsd (optional)

-In addition to the public cache services, there are three systemd units specific to the authenticated cache.
+In addition to the cache services if your cache is composed of several hosts then you need to run the service`cmsd`

 | **Software** | **Service name** | **Notes** |
 |--------------|------------------|-----------|